nesl/LLM_time_series/report.md

 **5. IMU time series plot with one-shot learning:**
 ```
 You are an expert of IMU-based human activity analysis.
-The IMU data is collected from {device_name} attached to the user's {location} for {DURATION} seconds with a sampling rate of {freq}Hz.
+The IMU data is collected from {device_name} attached to the user's {location} for {duration} seconds with a sampling rate of {freq}Hz.
 The three-axis accelerations, gyroscopes and magnetometers are plotted in the given plot.

 The person's action belongs to one of the following categories: Still, Walking, Run, Car.
 The first four plots are examples of IMU data readings for Still, Walking, Run and Car respectively.